 - 1990 - The Saint Martin's Athletic Foundation (SMAF) inaugurates a Saint Martin's Athletic Hall of Fame and begins inducting former campus sports stand-outs at the College's Homecoming celebration.

 - 1991 - Seven Saint Martin's students and staff participated in a 10 day study visit to Japan in May and June.

 - 1992 - The Benedictines of Saint Martin's approve a new Abbey mission statement as a means of restating their purposes and goals.
 On Aug.
 6, the dedication of the renovated Saint Martin's Pavilion and the adjacent Norman Worthington Conference Center is held.

 - 1993 - Abbot Neal Roth, O.S.B. is elected Saint Martin's eighth abbot on May 28.

-- 1994 - The Board of Trustees unanimously approve a new library fundraising program.
+- 1994 - The Lady Saints win the PNWAC League.
+The Board of Trustees unanimously approve a new library fundraising program.

 - 1994-1995 - Saint Martin's celebrates its centennial celebration.